Admission

 Criteria

-The following groups of learners are considered for placement at Paarl School:
+The following groups of learners are admitted to Paarl School:

-Learners with a physical disability – this includes medical or physical conditions that hinder successful placement in a mainstream setting e.g. muscular dystrophy, spina bifida, arthritis, neurofibromatosis, myopathy, progeria and complicated respiratory or medical conditions, as well as learners who suffered closed head injuries in e.g. motor vehicle accidents.
+• Learners with a physical disability – this includes medical or physical conditions that complicate placement in mainstream schools e.g., spina bifida, muscular dystrophy, spinal atrophy, arthritis, neurofibromatosis, arthrogryposis, syndromes, myopathy, progeria, complicated serious respiratory and/or medical conditions (e.g. asthma, heart conditions.
+Kidney conditions, skeletal disorders, cancer treatments, etc.).